devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 The measurement gates represent standard basis measurements, resulting in either $|0\rangle$ or $|1\rangle$ as the eigenvectors/post-measurement states.
 The measurement gate changes the qubits into their post-measurement states, while the classical measurement outcomes (0 for $|0\rangle$ or 1 for $|1\rangle$) are overwritten onto the classical bits to which the arrows point.

+### Sampler Primitive

+A *primitive* is the smallest processing instruction for a certain level of abstraction.
+It allows a user to write quantum algorithms without having to worry about hardware details.

+The `Sampler()` primitive calculates probabilities of bitstrings outputted from quantum circuits.

 The above circuit can be simulated using the `Sampler()` primitive.

 ```python